2008 Speedway Grand Prix of Latvia

 The 2008 Speedway Grand Prix of Latvia was the eighth race of the 2008 Speedway Grand Prix season.
 It was held on August 30, 2008, in the Latvijas Spidveja Centrs in Daugavpils, Latvia.
 The Grand Prix was won by Jason Crump from Australia, it was his second GP win of the season.

 Riders

-The Speedway Grand Prix Commission nominated Grigory Laguta as a wild card, and Mr. John and Maksims Bogdanovs both as track reserves.
+The Speedway Grand Prix Commission nominated Grigory Laguta as a wild card, and Kasts Puodzuks and Maksims Bogdanovs both as track reserves.
 The draw was made on August 19 at the FIM Headquarters in Mies, Switzerland.